ramp4-pcar4/ramp4-pcar4/docs/app/grid.md

 ## Configuration

-Like other fixtures, the datatable has multiple options that can be adjusted through the configuration file.
-Since the datatable settings are layer specific, the configuration resides in the fixtures property of layer config objects.
+Like other fixtures, the grid has multiple options that can be adjusted through the configuration file.
+Since the grid settings are layer specific, the configuration resides in the fixtures property of layer config objects.
 - `title: string`, renders a custom title above the grid.
 - `columns: Object[]`, an array that specifies how the columns of the grid are defined.
 Currently not supported.
 - `search: boolean`, shows/hides the [global search bar](#Global-Search).